 - Reference details for both seller and receiver

 - Terms of delivery

 When writing the payment due date on your invoice, for example "payment terms: 30 days", it means you leave a credit for 30 days.
-For someone who just started up a business this may be devastating since you most often need capital to your business.
+For someone who just started up a business this may be difficult since you often need capital to your business.
 A good idea might be to invoice your customers promptly and look over your existing terms of payment.
 If you have had payment terms of 30 days for some time, consider reducing this.